liferay/liferay-docs/userGuide/en/chapters/08-collaboration-suite.markdown

 ### Adding a Poll to a Page

 Now that you have created your poll question, it's time to present it to your users.
-Navigate to your portal and add the Polls Display portlet to a page.
-It is available from the *Content Management* section of the *Add* &rarr; *More* menu.
+Navigate to your site and add the Polls Display portlet to a page.
+It is available from the *Add* &rarr; *Applications* &rarr; *Content Management* menu.

 The Polls Display portlet may look strange when it first appears on your page.
 That's because it's not configured.
 Before visitors to your site can use the poll, they must be able to access it.
-Click on the link labeled *Please configure this portlet to make it visible to all users*, and a dialog box like the one below appears.
+Click on the link labeled *Please configure this portlet to make it visible to all users, and a dialog box like the one below appears.

 ![Figure 8.33: In the initial configuration of the Polls Display portlet, the Question field will remain blank until you select the appropriate poll question. ](../../images/polls-display-config.png)